-Provide a structure for the event so they know where to focus their energies.
+Provide a structure for the event so this team knows where to focus their energies.

-For example, ask them to come up with an event theme, activities, prizes, food selection, venue, and decorations.
+For example, ask the team to create an event theme, activities, prizes, food selection, venue, and decorations.

-Don’t forget to take pandemic-related precautions by providing plenty of hand sanitizer, face masks, and sanitation measures for food.
+Don’t forget to take sanitary precautions by providing plenty of hand sanitizer and sanitation measures for food.

 3. Provide Formal Invitations

-Everyone enjoys getting that invitation in the mail or the email alert that you received an online invitation.
+Everyone enjoys getting an invitation in the mail or an email alert that you receive from an online invitation.